desotech-it/carvel/README.md

 > vmug2021   ClusterIP   10.98.216.211   <none>        80/TCP    7m52s
 > ```

-You don't have any record in your dns resolution:
+Right now you don't have any record in your local DNS server - the one your local machine is using:

 ```bash
 dig vmug2021.vmug2021.svc.cluster.local +short
 ```

-You will not receive any output because this record dns do not exist in our environment.
+You will not receive any output because this DNS record does not exist for you locally.

-Try to run `kwt` with a simple command:
+Try to run `kwt` with this simple command:

 ```bash
 sudo -E kwt net start